-For the calculation of the sustainability factors (Principal Adverse Impacts, PAIs), all investments in Schoellerbank's asset management products were taken into account for which plausible data on the PAIs were available on the reporting date.
+All investments in asset management products were taken into account to calculate the sustainability factors (Principal Adverse Impacts, PAIs).
+Schoellerbank AG takes into account those for which plausible data on the PAIs was available as of the reporting date.
 Securities - i.e. stocks, bonds and fund units - are considered investments, but deposits at banks are not.
 Fund shares were calculated as far as possible on the basis of the individual stocks.
 The fund holdings, which could not be calculated, as well as other investments for which no data were available, accounted for an average of 13% of the total investments in 2022 and these were not included in the calculation.